oracle/graal/docs/reference-manual/native-image/PGO-Basic-Usage.md

 	>> Elapsed: 0.97s
 ```

-Looking at the elapsed time we see that running the PGO build is substantially faster in terms of percentage.
+Looking at the elapsed time, we see that running the PGO image is substantially faster in terms of percentage.
 With that in mind the half a second of difference does not have a huge impact for a single run of this application,
-but if this was a serverless application that would execute frequently the cumulative performance gain would start to add up.
+but if this was a serverless application that executes frequently, then the cumulative performance gain would start to add up.

 ## 100 Iterations

 We now move on to running our application for 100 iterations.
-Same as before, the executed commands and the time output is shown bellow.
+Same as before, the executed commands and the time output is shown below.

 ```
 $ time  ./gameoflife-default input.txt output.txt 100